adelinor/angular-hierarchical-route/README.md

 Routing allows a developer to break an application into smaller and more manageable chunks.
-`ngRoute` with its *ng-view* directive and *$routeProvider* allows to partition an application into several top level templates and controllers, hence help dealing with the **complexity**.
+`ngRoute` with its *ng-view* directive and *$routeProvider* allows to partition an application into several top level templates and controllers, hence helping dealing with the **complexity**.

 Routing provides two additional benefits for the end user (and for the developer